 There is something about you and I that remains unfinished, incomplete, unbalanced.
 And it is due to the world around us, the system that surrounds and fills everything we see, feel, taste, and experience on this earth.
 We search for the answer to “The Question”.
-You know the Question… “What is the Matrix”, what is this life all about?
+You know the Question… “What is the Matrix”, what is this world system all about?
 We will search for the answer till the day of Jesus Christ.
 There has come One who broke through the dark clouds, the aberrant programming we’ve all been subjected to, and has shown us blue skies ahead.
-Yet there remains a war to fight, a battle within and without that won’t end until He returns or we rest with our fathers.
+Yet there remains a battle to fight, a war within and without that won’t end until He returns or we rest with our fathers.

 The largest part of the battle is in our heads, believing that we even belong in this struggle.
 That God wants us to do more than survive underground.
 He wants us to wake up, and walk in all that He has given us.
 Because we are required if this world is to be saved, reconciled to God.
 That looks ridiculous in print.
 It doesn’t make sense if others knew you or me the way we know ourselves.
 That means that we are not here by accident, that God understood our failures, shortcomings, and besetting sins long before He chose us.
 He knew that about us before He ever sent His Son.

 As a kid, I always thought that I had been born into the wrong time period, that somehow I was better suited to have lived in another place and time.
 That God had made a mistake and that it would have been better, more exciting, easier, or more fulfilling had I entered the space-time continuum at another point.
 I have come to understand, I think, what the words of Irenaeus, “the Glory of God is man fully alive”, really means.
 That I bring Glory to God when I am walking in the fullness of who he made me.
 Here and now.
 Even in my incompleteness.
 That’s hard for me to accept.